kvakvs/macaba/README.md

 macaba-server
 =============

-High-load anonymous message board server made in Erlang, designed with scalability and extensibility in mind.
-Meant to be familiar for wakaba/futaba users.
+Anonymous message board server made in Erlang, designed with high load, scalability and extensibility in mind.
+The database storage concept is meant to be familiar for wakaba/futaba users:

+* site contains boards, boards contain threads, threads contain posts;

+* posts use an unique monotonically increasing counter, one per board);

+* posts contain optional image attachment (or several attachments)

+* name field is optional, supports special hash tags for identifying without discovering the user's identity;

+* post body has a special markup which is postprocessed to HTML markup.

+Currently only HTTP HTML interface is supported.
+Websocket and REST API is in plans for beta.

 Project status
 ==============

-Planning-prealpha
+Pre-Alpha/Alpha

-Using RIAK - a key/value distributed and fault tolerant store, initially works on a single node, but allows creating multiple-node cluster.
-Data is self-balanced when you add a node, and if some node randomly crashes or goes down, data is rebalanced to survive the crash without degrading performance.
+Using RIAK - a key/value distributed and fault tolerant store, allows to create multiple-node cluster.
+Data in RIAK is self-balanced when you add a node, and if some node randomly crashes or goes down, data is rebalanced to survive the crash without degrading performance.

-For synchronizing thread/post counters across multiple nodes gproc library is used.
-Normally it runs in single-node mode with zero configuration required, but for running in cluster, see CLUSTERING.md
+For synchronizing thread/post counters across multiple nodes Mnesia memory tables are used.
+Hopefully this will be fast enough to allow for up to hundreds posts per board per second in a multinode setup.

 Prerequisites
 =============